batleforc/WeeboGitOps/Readme.md

 Each sub project follow a git folder branch naming convention.
 When the documentation part is gonna be done, each sub project need to first add basic information into the Readme.md file and the documentation.

+Template is considered a part of sub project.

 ### KeyCloakOpe

 This part of the project has his own git branch folder and logic.